programminghistorian/ph-submissions/lessons/gravity-model.md

 The formula used in our gravity model is extremely similar to the one above.
 It uses a negative binomial regression model, which is a multivariate regression model with some tweaks.
 These tweaks are necessary because the nature of our sample data is most likely to follow a [Negative Binomial Distribution](https://en.wikipedia.org/wiki/Negative_binomial_distribution).

-In probablility statistics, there are a number of different [probability distributions](https://en.wikipedia.org/wiki/List_of_probability_distributions).
+In probability statistics, there are a number of different [probability distributions](https://en.wikipedia.org/wiki/List_of_probability_distributions).
 These are often represented visually as a curve, which shows the likelihood of each possible outcome in a given test.
 These curves vary widely - some are long and low, others have a sharp peak in the middle and very short tails, while others still take on more interesting patterns (see Figure 7).
 Statisticians have come to recognise that certain types of tests using certain types of data are more likely to follow certain probability distributions.
 Knowing this means that statisticians have been able to tweak formulas to different types of probability tests, to return the most likely outcome.
 As historians we can use their findings to apply the best possible model to our historical data.

 {% include figure.html filename="figure7.png" caption="Figure 7: Example of the difference between three types of distributions, given a set number of possible outcomes in a test.
 There are many other statistical distributions not shown here." %}